Whiteness as a Technology of Affect in German Digital Spaces

 German scholarship on critical whiteness only began in the 1980s when researchers, many of them Germans of color, began studying the process of racialization and racism by analyzing the social construction of an Other through marking them as biologically or culturally different from white Germans (Mecheril, 1997, Ayim, Oguntoye & Schultz, 2006, Rommelspacher, 1995, Ofuatey-Alazard, 2011).
 Outside the academy, Germans of color organized and theorized their oppression at least as long as the 1980’s when Audre Lorde, a queer black American feminist inspired consciousness raising and community building of black German woman (Ellerbe-Dueck and Wekker, 2015).
 However, this activism and scholarship has not reached mainstream academia, and only in recent years has it slowly entered public debates.
 The German context requires specific analyses of its different forms of racism and construction of whiteness.

-This project hopes to give insight into the construction of whiteness in Germany by focusing on the affective and embodied technologies of whiteness (Hook, 2005; Leonardo & Zembylas, 2013, Schmitz & Ahmed, 2014), It will utilize data from digital spaces and focus groups to examine the role of the politics of emotions (Ahmed, 2013) in their construction of whiteness.
-The first investigation of German online discourses of this project is on the #Halle that has circulated on Twitter since a white nationalist killed two people and attacked a synagogue in the East German city Halle.
+This project aims to give insight into the construction of whiteness in Germany by focusing on the affective and embodied technologies of whiteness (Hook, 2005; Leonardo & Zembylas, 2013, Schmitz & Ahmed, 2014), It utilizes data from digital spaces and focus groups to examine the role of the politics of emotions (Ahmed, 2013) in their construction of whiteness.
+The first investigation of German online discourses of this project is on the #Hanau on German-speaking Twitter.
+This hashtag refers to white nationalist shootings that took place in Spring 2020 in Hanau.
 In addition to examining the affective technologies of whiteness, this project is interested in learning more about the construction of memory culture in Germany and how the past is remembered and constructed through hashtags such as #neveragain.